danni20083854/danni20083854.github.io/README.md

 </p>
 <p> Common Cyber Security Measures Include: </p>
 <p> - Secure Configuration:
-<p>-- Such as fixing known weakness or vulnerabilities through patching</p>
+<p>       Such as fixing known weakness or vulnerabilities through patching</p>
 	 <p>- Network Security:</p>
-		<p>      -- Develops simple policies to counteract any risk through an automated technical response: </p>
+		<p>        Develops simple policies to counteract any risk through an automated technical response: </p>
 	<p> - Malware Prevention: </p>
 		<p>      -- Any altercation of information carries with it a degree of risk that malware might be substituted,
 		  but can be reduced by developing and implementing appropriate anti-malware tools :</p>